 What is a smarter way to respond to multiple Office Actions?

 If you haven’t figured it out already, you’ll soon learn that your utility nonprovisional patent will encounter rejections.
-Multiple Office Actions are common in utility patent applications.
-While it’s normal to respond to the first non-final Office Action, what do you do when you get a Final Office Action or even further Office Actions beyond that?
-When do you start considering alternative strategies for a smarter Office Action response?
+In fact, multiple Office Actions are common in utility patent applications.
+When you receive either a non-final Office Action or Final Office Action, is a response your best option?
+When should you consider smarter alternative strategies for responding to these rejections?

 So here’s an unconventional approach.
-What if, instead of responding to the Office Action, you file a CIP application to add new matter?
+Instead of responding to the Office Action, what if you file a CIP application to add new matter?
 Why?
-Because a CIP enables you to add new details that can then be claimed.
+Because a CIP application enables you to add new details that can then be claimed.
 Let me explain.

-Responding to an Office Action with a limited specification
+Responding to an Office Action With a Short Specification

 Our firm receives a fair amount of inquiries from potential clients who had someone else write their patent application.
-Sometimes, we see a skimpy specification without sufficient detail.
+Occasionally, the potential clients wrote the patent application themselves.
+In these situations, we typically see a scant specification.
+Many details are missing which makes it difficult to respond to an Office Action since there is insufficient support for the claim amendments that would be more effective.
 It’s a classic example of you get what you pay for.

 Here’s the problem.
-If we were to try to prepare an Office Action response, the scant specification gives us few options for claim amendments.
-We have to play with the hand we’re dealt, and it’s a lousy hand.
-Filing a CIP gives us better cards because we can add new matter to the specification.
+If we were to attempt an Office Action response, the bare-bones specification gives us few options for claim amendments.
+We have to play with the hand we’re dealt, and it’s often a lousy hand.
+Filing a CIP gives us a new hand with better cards because we can add new matter to the specification.
+As explained below, the caveat is that newly added subject matter will get a later filing date.

 What are drawbacks to filing a CIP instead of an Office Action response?

-If a CIP is so great, why not do it everyone time you encounter more than one Office Action?
+If a CIP is so great, why not do it everyone time you encounter a difficult Office Action?

 First, you might not have any substantial new matter to add.
 If you’ve received multiple Office Actions, chances are that your claims have been rejected under Section 103 as being obvious over the prior art.
 So any new content being added and claimed must be nonobvious.